 The question is whether the variant carrier status is associated with the disease status, or whether the two properties are independent of each other in the population where these data come from.

 We can test this by Fisher’s test.
-In R, that works by making a 2x2-matrix or data frame of data and by applying fisher.test() on it.
-Let’s use data frame and add column and row names.
+In R, that works by making a 2x2-matrix or a 2x2 data frame of data and by applying fisher.test() on it.
+Let’s use a data frame and add the column and row names.

 row.names = c("healthy", "psoriasis"))

-x #always check that your data matrix looks correct before analysis!
+x # always check that you have input the correct data before analysis!

 ## noncar carrier